MIMUW-RL/unity-ml-agents_hide-and-seek/README.md

 # ML-Agents Hide and Seek
 <gif here>

 Hide and seek is an asymmetric cooperative-competitive environment for [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) framework.
 The agents are divided into two teams: hiders and seekers.
 The goal of seekers is to maintain a line of sight on hiders, while the goal of hiders is to remain hidden throughout the game.
 The environment supports the predator-prey gameplay variant, where the goal of seekers is to capture hiders instead of simply having a line of sight on them.
-This repository was used for training and evaluation in the paper [FCSP: Fictitious Co-Self-Play for Team-based Multi-agent Reinforcement Learning](todo).
+This repository was used for training and evaluation in the upcoming paper FCSP: Fictitious Co-Self-Play for Team-based Multi-agent Reinforcement Learning (preprint available on request).

 ## Requirements
 The project was made using Unity 2021.3.10f1 with ML-Agents Release 20 (Unity package version 2.3.0-exp.2).
 To train the agents, [the ML-Agents Python package](https://github.com/Unity-Technologies/ml-agents/blob/release_20_docs/docs/Installation.md#install-the-mlagents-python-package) is required.